Modern C++

 ...

-On the other hand, it may make the code less readable if excessively used because of
+On the other hand, it may make the code less readable or even bug-prone if excessively

 auto g(int x) -> int { return x * 2; } // C++11